ForestAdmin/documentation/reference-guide/models/relationships/README.md

 #### HasMany

-If the foreign key doesn't have a unicity constraint, then we can define a `hasMany` association.
+If the foreign key doesn't have a uniqueness constraint, then we can define a `hasMany` association.

 #### HasOne